Visas and Immigration for study in the UK

 Extending your student visa should be straightforward if you prepare well in advance.

-7. Have an ongoing application for another type of visa in the UK
+8. You have an ongoing application for another type of visa in the UK

 Applying outside the UK